UmeshJainInfoOrigin/Selenium_RestAssuredFramework/README.md

 ### HTML Report

 To generate an HTML report, use the following plugin in Cucumber Options: `"html:target/cucumber-reports/CucumberRunnerTest-reports.html"`.
-This generates an HTML report, and you can find it at `target/cucumber-reports/CucumberRunnerTest-reports.html`.
+This generates an HTML report and you can find it at `target/cucumber-reports/CucumberRunnerTest-reports.html`.

 ### JSON Report

 To generate a JSON report, use the following plugin in Cucumber Options: `"json:target/cucumber-reports/CucumberRunnerTest.json"`.
-This generates a JSON report, and you can find it at `target/cucumber-reports/CucumberRunnerTest.json`.
+This generates a JSON report and you can find it at `target/cucumber-reports/CucumberRunnerTest.json`.

 ## BDD Automation with Cucumber-Java and Page Objects